Science at Preston Grange Primary School (PGPS)

 Within Early Years, the focus of science about understanding the world and the children are encouraged to look for similarities and differences between themselves and others, as well as within materials, places, objects and living things.
 They use observations to discuss changes and why they may occur.

-Within Key Stage 1, there are 4 different science topics covered each academic year, meaning that they will cover a new science topic throughout 4 half terms of the school year.
-In Key Stage 2, there are 5 different science topics each academic year.
-Details of the topics covered are detailed in the links below.
+Within Key Stage 1, there are 4 different science units covered each academic year, meaning that they will cover a new science topic throughout 4 half terms of the school year.
+In Key Stage 2, there are 5 different science units each academic year.
+Details of the units covered are detailed in the links below.

 Teachers use a variety of resources and science is taught practically wherever possible.
 The children are engaged in hands-on experiments which includes planning their investigation/ experiment, testing and hypothesising as well as writing up the results, in line with the ‘working scientifically’ objective from the National Curriculum.